Uduv/ml_pipeline_for_gcp/README.md

 # Big Picture

-This article will explain to you how to develop a pipeline that generates a dataset and retrieves data from a PostgreSQL database, then uploads the data to a GCP bucket.
+In this article, you will learn how to develop a pipeline that generates a dataset and retrieves data from a PostgreSQL database, then uploads the data to a GCP bucket.
 Once the upload is complete, a Cloud Function is triggered to generate a table on BigQuery for each file.

 *Diagram of Processes*